apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

-batch-size                   100      number of event to batch together for send. connect-timeout              20000    Amount of time (ms) to allow for the first (handshake) request. request-timeout              20000    Amount of time (ms) to allow for requests after the first. connection-reset-interval    none     Amount of time (s) before the connection to the next hop is reset.
+batch-size                   100      number of event to batch together for send. connect-timeout              20000    Amount of time (ms) to allow for the first (handshake) request. request-timeout              20000    Amount of time (ms) to allow for requests after the first. reset-connection-interval    none     Amount of time (s) before the connection to the next hop is reset.
 This will force the Avro Sink to reconnect to the next hop.
 This will allow the sink to connect to hosts behind a hardware load-balancer when news hosts are added without having to restart the agent. compression-type             none     This can be "none" or "deflate".
 The compression-type must match the compression-type of matching AvroSource compression-level            6	      The level of compression to compress event.
 0 = no compression and 1-9 is compression.
 The higher the number the more compression
 ==========================   =======  ==============================================